Standards for Permanent Credential

 - Is a provisional credential available?
 Yes

 - What is required for the provisional credential?
-N/A
+Nothing for emergency authorization, graduate from ITP can work for one year

 - How long can one hold a provisional credential?
 Up to three years for emergency authorization, or up to one year following graduation from an interpreter education program